El Paso Walmart Shooting Being Treated As Domestic Terrorism After Feds Find White Nationalist Manifesto

-Federal authorities are treating the El Paso, Texas Walmart shooting as a case of domestic terrorism.
-According to The New York Times, the shooter, who killed 20 people and wounded 26 more, will be chared with federal hate crime and firearm charges in connection with the massacre.
+Federal authorities are treating the El Paso, Texas WalMart shooting as a case of domestic terrorism.
+According to The New York Times, the alleged shooter, who killed 20 people and wounded 26 more, will be charged with federal hate crime and firearm charges in connection with the massacre.

-The shooter, a 21-year-old man, was booked into El Paso County Jail on Sunday.
-He is facing a capital murder charge, and the El Paso County District Attorney Jaime Esparza said that he plans to seek the maximum sentence.
+The accused, a 21-year-old man, was booked into El Paso County Jail on Sunday.
+He is facing a capital murder charge, and El Paso County District Attorney Jaime Esparza said that he plans to seek the maximum sentence.

 “We will seek the death penalty,” he said.

-The killer walked into an El Paso Walmart around 10:40 a.m. and opened fire on customers and employees in the store.
-Investigators say that the man wrote a white nationalist manifesto prior to heading to the Walmart where he made the attack.
-Authorities say the man left a lengthy racist, anti-immigrant message outlining his vision of a country overrun by people of color.
+The suspected killer walked into an El Paso WalMart around 10:40 a.m. and opened fire on customers and employees in the store.
+Investigators suspect that the man wrote a white nationalist manifesto prior to heading to the WalMart.
+The manifesto was a lengthy, racist, anti-immigrant message outlining his vision of a country overrun by people of color, and was found on the 8Chan website, an online haven for people with extreme viewpoints.

 The document was full of language frequently used by white nationalists, along with racist slurs.
-The shooter also blamed immigrants for taking away jobs from Americans.
+The author also blamed immigrants for taking away jobs from Americans.

-“I’m probably going to die today,” the shooter reportedly wrote.
+“I’m probably going to die today,” the author reportedly wrote.

-The shooter was arrested on Saturday and the FBI has been investigating the Dallas area where the man is from.
+The alleged shooter was arrested on Saturday and the FBI has been investigating the Dallas area where the man is reportedly from.

-According to CNN, US Attorney John Bash said that the act “appears to be designed to intimidate a civilian population, to say the least.”

-“We’re going to do what we do to terrorists in this country, which is to deliver swift and certain justice,” Bash added.
+According to CNN, U.S. Attorney John Bash said that the act “appears to be designed to intimidate a civilian population, to say the least.
+We’re going to do what we do to terrorists in this country, which is to deliver swift and certain justice.”

 Texas Governor Greg Abbot is calling the shooting a “hate crime” after learning about the hate-filled screed.